 Because of the higher fat count and higher smoking point, in ghee butter vs butter comparison, ghee stays ahead of butter.

-Taking in count ghee butter vs butter comparison ahead, both the dairy prroducts contain fatty acids, but ghee fatty acids and cholesterol are found heart-friendly if consumers in moderation.
+Considering the ghee butter vs butter comparison ahead, both the dairy products contain fatty acids, but ghee fatty acids and cholesterol are heart-friendly if consumers in moderation.
 But no such heart health benefits are found with butter fatty acid.

 Ghee contains Conjugated Linoleic Acid and butyrate, which is why ghee’s weight loss support feature, but butter does not offer butyric acid support like ghee in constipation cure.

-Ghee butter is known for its therapeutic benefits and wholesome power to increase the body’s vitamins and nutrients’ absorption power.
+Ghee butter is known for its therapeutic benefits and wholesome power to increase the body’s vitamin and nutrient absorption power.
 In Ayurvedic medicine, ghee is used as the medium of herbal medicine as ghee helps in the quick absorption of herbs in the body.

-But the best quality butter like grass-fed butter is not identified with such health friendliness.
-However, sometimes ghee and butter are both used for keeping the wounds soft and irritation-free in burn injury.
+But the best quality butter, like grass-fed butter, is not identified with such health friendliness.
+However, sometimes ghee and butter are used to keep the wounds soft and irritation-free in burn injury.
 Ghee offers a better advantage here in wound healing for its omega-3 fatty acid support that is anti-inflammatory.

 Ghee is lactose and casein-free.
 Credit goes to ghee making process.
 But butter contains lactose and casein, which may cause lactose intolerance for dairy-sensitive people.
 If you are not sure about your dairy sensitivity, ghee is a safer diet /cooking oil for you.

 However, all these ghee benefits are available only with pure and grass-fed quality ghee.
-If you use New Zealand-produced ghee butter, you will get all these ghee benefits in your favor.
+If you use New Zealand-produced ghee butter, you will get all these ghee benefits in your favour.